 Hocking Hills State Park is home to 7 different hiking areas: Ash Cave, Old Man’s Cave, Rock House, Conkle’s Hollow, Cedar Falls, Cantwell Cliffs, and Hemlock Bridge.
 Touted as the region’s most impressive waterfalls, Cedar Falls was our first destination.
 It was fairly easy hiking and the waterfall was worth all the walking.
 It was magnificent and breath-taking!

 As the most popular of all the Hocking areas, we’ve decided that Old Man’s Cave would be our last stop.
-This magnificent gorge cuts through the entire 150-foot thickness of the Blackhand sandstone formation and allows visitors a glimpse of the earth’s subsurface.
+This magnificent gorge cuts through the entire 150-foot thickness of the Blackhand sandstone formation.
+It allows visitors a glimpse of the earth’s subsurface.
 The view was simply astonishing!

-As we round out our visit to Hocking Hills with a spa treatment and massage, (surely a treat after all those hiking) I was sure glad I let my husband take the reins for once.
+Finally, we round out our visit to Hocking Hills with a spa treatment and massage (surely a treat after all those hiking).
+I was sure glad I let my husband take the reins for once.
 Hocking Hills, Ohio is a treat that will go down in our vacation history as one of the finest I have ever had in my life.